 Here's a detailed breakdown of how the fortnightly tax table works:

-1. Income Calculation: The first step is to determine the employee's gross earnings for the given fortnightly period.
+1. Income calculation: The first step is to determine the employee's gross earnings for the given fortnightly period.
 This includes the total earnings before any tax deductions are applied.
 It encompasses regular wages, overtime pay, bonuses, commissions, and any other forms of taxable income the employee has earned during that time frame.

-2. Tax Rate Identification: Once the gross income is established, the employer or payroll administrator refers to the fortnightly tax table.
+2. Tax rate identification: Once the gross income is established, the employer or payroll administrator refers to the fortnightly tax table.
 This table is usually provided by the tax authority and is updated to reflect the latest tax laws and regulations.
 It contains a range of income brackets and the corresponding tax rates applicable to each bracket.

-3. Matching Income Bracket: Within the tax table, the employer locates the income range that corresponds to the employee's gross earnings for the fortnight.
+3. Matching income bracket: Within the tax table, the employer locates the income range that corresponds to the employee's gross earnings for the fortnight.
 Each income range is associated with a specific tax rate.

-4. Tax Calculation: After identifying the applicable tax rate, the employer calculates the amount of tax to be withheld from the employee's earnings.
+4. Tax calculation: After identifying the applicable tax rate, the employer calculates the amount of tax to be withheld from the employee's earnings.
 This calculation is typically performed by multiplying the employee's gross earnings by the specified tax rate.
 The resulting amount represents the tax that needs to be deducted from the paycheck.

-5. Other Considerations: In addition to the basic tax calculation, the employer might need to consider other factors that could impact the withholding amount.
+5. Other considerations: In addition to the basic tax calculation, the employer might need to consider other factors that could impact the withholding amount.
 This includes adjustments for deductions, offsets, allowances, and any specific tax-related circumstances of the employee.

-6. Net Pay Determination: The final step involves subtracting the calculated tax amount from the employee's gross earnings.
+6. Net pay determination: The final step involves subtracting the calculated tax amount from the employee's gross earnings.
 The result is the net pay, which is the actual amount the employee will receive in their paycheck after taxes have been withheld.

 It's important to note that tax tables can differ depending on the jurisdiction and tax laws of a particular country.
 They are designed to ensure that employees have the correct amount of tax withheld from their pay, preventing potential underpayment or overpayment of taxes throughout the year.